jdonohoo/serverless-aws-aspnetcore2/README.md

   environment:
 	parameterPath: /${self:provider.stage}/${self:service}/settings
 ```

-Configure the following variables, or unit tests will fail later on:

-`/dev/serverless-aws-aspnetcore2/settings/TestString`
-This can be any value

-`/dev/serverless-aws-aspnetcore2/settings/TestSecure`
-This can be any value but select secure string to encrypt it.

 ### Settings hierarchy
 ```
 /stage/servicename/settings
 ```

+Configure the following variables, or unit tests will fail later on:

+`/dev/[your-servicename-here]/settings/TestString`
+This can be any value

+`/dev/[your-servicename-here]/settings/TestSecure`
+This can be any value but select secure string to encrypt it.

+Example: `/dev/serverless-aws-aspnetcore2/settings/TestString` and `/dev/serverless-aws-aspnetcore2/settings/TestSecure`

 ### Accessing SSM Parameters via Code
 ```
 AppConfig.Instance.GetParameter("TestString");